stuartpb/petlogs/petlog-stukilla.md

 running `sudo usermod -aG uucp stuart` so I can connect to the serial ports

+after doing those I had to open the GPX stuff in settings (failed with no gpx.ini), then log out and back in (reload the user permissions)

 ## asked questions

 ### why is my video performance so bad?